silver13/d1/README.md

  * acro only version can be compiled by enabling respective setting in config.h

 ###Installation and Support
 Currently this port is covered by the H8 thread on rcgroups.
 Flashing is similar, except STM support is added using the pack installer.
 The programming port needs 4 wires ( 3.3V ).
-Battery warning may be incorrect while flashing. http://www.rcgroups.com/forums/showthread.php?t=2512604 _H8 thread_
+Low battery warning may be incorrect while powered via st-link. http://www.rcgroups.com/forums/showthread.php?t=2512604 _H8 thread_

 http://www.rcgroups.com/forums/showthread.php?t=2634611#post34381034 _CG023 thread_